sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 # Building a Spring Boot App (lab #1) -------

 ## Talking points

-- Spring related
-	- Talk about dependency injection - what it is and why
-	- But we do not use dependency injection in this lab

 - lab project
-    - Typically you are going to create Spring Boot project from Spring initializr such as start.spring.io site.
+    - Typically you are going to create Spring Boot project from Spring initializr such as start.spring.io.
-      But here you are going to create the prohect from scratch creating built script and then adding directory structure yourself
+      But here you are going to create the project from scratch
+      - You are going to create build script
+      - You are going to create directory structure as well

+- We provide starting codebase

 	 - Mention that the `pal-tracker` directory is under `workspace` directory